 What Is Sawmilling?

-A sawmill is a building that has a variety of technology for cutting logs into goods like planks and scantlings.
+A sawmill is a facility equipped with machinery for cutting logs into products such as planks and boards.
 In essence, it is an important phase in the process of using wood.
 Its transformational function is to turn raw logs into forms that are useful to a variety of industries.
-This important function in the chain of events leading up to the manufacture of lumber highlights the financial and practical significance of sawmilling in supplying the needs of the manufacturing, woodworking, and building industries.
+This step in the lumber production chain highlights the economic and practical importance of sawmilling to the manufacturing, woodworking, and construction industries.

 What Industry Is Sawmilling In?